automixer/gobi/README.md

 Flows coming from `producer` are initially stored in a memory buffer, waiting for a Prometheus server scrape event.
 When scraping happens, `promexporter` checks them out and process flows it as follows:

-* Aggregates flows over a user defined field (labels) set.
+* Aggregates over a user defined field (labels) set.
 * Checks if those aggregates are compliant with a minimum user defined data rate over the scrape interval.
 If not, they are removed from the table and accumulated in separate "untracked" counters.
 * Aggregates are then checked for aging.
 The expired ones are evicted from the table.
 * Finally, the remaining aggregates and the untracked counters are sent to the Prometheus server.